 Only one user can use the Pan/Tilt/Zoom controls at any one time.
-When multiple users are accessing the AXIS 213 PTZ's Live View page, they must be placed in a queue and assigned a set period of time during which they have the use of the PTZ controls.
+When multiple users are accessing the AXIS 215 PTZ/AXIS 215 PTZ-E's Live View page, they can be placed in the PTZ control queue and assigned a set period of time during which they have the use of the PTZ controls.
 Use the buttons to request or release control of the PTZ controls.